Zoljenah truck

 Zoljanah is a ten wheel drive, highly mobile heavy truck designed and built in Iran.
 It is used to carry the Bavar 373 air defence system which includes the Fakour command and control system.
 This has the ability to collect information from all sources relevant to air defense, including passive and active military radars (such as the Mersad), signal surveillance, missile systems and command and control systems.

+This is a super-heavy truck produced by the Islamic Republic of Iran Army Ground Forces and was introduced in 2014 by Ahmad Reza Pourdastan, the then commander of the Nizaja.
+To date, two units of this powerful truck have been manufactured and delivered to the armed forces of the Islamic Republic of Iran Army.